Mehwish Khan

 Mehwish Khan (born 1990) is an international footballer from Pakistan.
 She was the first woman footballer to score an international goal for Pakistan.
 She scored in the 2–1 win over Maldives at the SAFF Women's Football Championships held in Dhaka, Bangladesh in December 2010.

 Background

-Khan come from a Pathan family.
+Khan comes from a Pathan family.

-Career
+Club career

 Khan started playing as a striker for Diya Women Football Club.